Communication complexity: Information Complexity

+where I denotes conditional mutual information.

+The first summand measures the amount of information that Alice learns about Bob's input from the transcript, and the second measures the amount of information that Bob learns about Alice's input.

+The ε-error information complexity of a function f with respect to a distribution μ is the infimal information complexity of a protocol for f whose error (with respect to μ) is at most ε.

+Braverman and Rao proved that information equals amortized communication.
+This means that the cost for solving n independent copies of f is roughly n times the information complexity of f.
+This is analogous to the well-known interpretation of Shannon entropy as the amortized bit-length required to transmit data from a given information source.
+Braverman and Rao's proof uses a technique known as "protocol compression", in which an information-efficient protocol is "compressed" into a communication-efficient protocol.

+The techniques of information complexity enable the computation of the exact (up to first order) communication complexity of set disjointness to be $1.4923\ldots n$.

+Information complexity techniques have also been used to analyze extended formulations, proving an essentially optimal lower bound on the complexity of algorithms based on linear programming which approximately solve the maximum clique problem.

+Omri Weinstein's 2015 survey surveys the subject.

 Quantum communication complexity

 Quantum communication complexity tries to quantify the communication reduction possible by using quantum effects during a distributed computation.

 At least three quantum generalizations of communication complexity have been proposed; for a survey see the suggested text by G. Brassard.

 The first one is the qubit-communication model, where the parties can use quantum communication instead of classical communication, for example by exchanging photons through an optical fiber.

 In a second model the communication is still performed with classical bits, but the parties are allowed to manipulate an unlimited supply of quantum entangled states as part of their protocols.
-By doing measurements on their entangled states, the parties can save on classical communication during a distributed computation.
+By doing measurements on their entangled states, the parties can save on classical communication during a distributed computation (see an application in Collapse of Randomized Communication Complexity).

 The third model involves access to previously shared entanglement in addition to qubit communication, and is the least explored of the three quantum models.